All posts

 July 4, 2026

-A scientist spent his life decoding the human genome.
-He did it by hand, with test tubes and pipettes and all of it.
+A scientist at the Institute of Cytology and Genetics in Novosibirsk Akademgorodok (which also has a funny monument to a laboratory mouse knitting DNA out front) spent his life decoding the human genome.
+He did it by hand, using the Sanger method: test tubes and pipettes and all of it.
 Years of painstaking work.

 Then came the Millennium Prize and next-generation sequencing.
 What used to take years now took a day and cost less than $1,000.

-The people behind the method came to give a talk at the institute where he worked.
+The people behind the method came to give a talk at his institute.
 He couldn't sit through it.
 Halfway in, he stood up and walked out.

 A lot of people in tech feel something similar right now.
 Writing code by hand, the thing we've done our whole careers, is becoming unnecessary.